tgdcat/vaex/docs/source/conf.md

 <!-- autogenerate markdown below -->

-If you see this you should run `vaex settings watch` or `vaex settings docs`.
+If you see this you should run `vaex settings watch` or `vaex settings docgen`.